accarniel/FESTIval/README.md

 This project was supported by grant #2015/26687-8, São Paulo Research Foundation (FAPESP) in Brazil (2015-2018).
 FESTIval is mantained and developed by [Anderson Chaves Carniel](https://accarniel.github.io/).

 Research currently conducted at the Federal University of São Carlos, Brazil.
-The first version of FESTIval was developed at the University of São Paulo and some improvements were made at the Federal University of Technology - Paraná in Brazil.
+The first version of FESTIval was developed at the University of São Paulo and some improvements were made at the Federal University of Technology - Paraná, Brazil.